Sri Lankans in India

 Sri Lankans in India mainly refer to Tamil people of Sri Lankan origin in India and non resident Sri Lankans.
 They are partly who migrated to India and their descendants and mostly refugees from Sri Lanka because of the recently concluded Sri Lankan Civil War.
 There is also a small population of Sinhalese people in India, numbering about 3,500 and mostly located in Delhi and Chennai.
-57 Sri Lankans have become Indian citizens through naturalization since 2017.
-According to records with the Union Ministry of Home Affairs, as on January 1,2021, there were 58,843 Sri Lankan refugees staying in 108 refugee camps in Tamil Nadu and 54 in Odisha.
+According to the records of the Union Ministry of Home Affairs, as of 1 January 2021, there were 58,843 Sri Lankan refugees staying in 108 refugee camps in Tamil Nadu and 54 in Odisha.

 History

 Early arrivals

 During 19th century and early 20th century some Sri Lankan Tamils especially from Jaffna migrated or settled in India for various reasons such as education, employment in the British Indian government, business and other reasons.

 Sri Lankan refugees

 The Sri Lankan refugees arrived in Tamil Nadu in four waves.
 The first wave on 24 July 1983, after Black July, to the 29 July 1987 up until the Indo-Sri Lanka Accord, 134,053 Sri Lankan Tamils arrived in India.
 The first repatriation took place after the signing of the Indo-Sri Lanka Accord in 1987 and between 24 December 1987 and 31 August 1989, 25,585 refugees and non-camp Sri Lankan nationals returned to Sri Lanka.
 The second wave began with the start of Eelam War II after 25 August 1989, where 122,000 Sri Lankan Tamils came to Tamil Nadu.
 On 20 January 1992, after the assassination of Rajiv Gandhi 54,188 refugees were voluntarily repatriated to Sri Lanka, until March 1995.
 Eelam War III commenced in April 1995 starting the third wave or refugees.
 By 12 April 2002, nearly 23,356 refugees had come to Tamil Nadu.
 The flow of refugees had stopped in 2002 because of the cease fire agreement.

+Between January 2017 and August 2020, 57 Sri Lankans became Indian citizens through naturalization.